heiniglab/scPower-Cell-Atlas/README.md

 ┗━━ 📄 Documentation: presentations done related to the project
 </pre>

 ## Workflow
 Here, I will be adding how the pipeline is built on top of scPower.
-Also, any parts extended on scPower will be demonstrated here.
+Also, any parts extended on scPower will be demonstrated here...

 ## Getting started
 In this section, we will show you how to customize the necessary parts for your needs.

 ## Installation
+Here, installation steps will be explained...

-## [Steps](https://github.com/scverse/cookiecutter-scverse/blob/main/README.md#set-up-online-services) could be included in the future:
+# [Steps](https://github.com/scverse/cookiecutter-scverse/blob/main/README.md#set-up-online-services) <a name="steps-anchor"> </a>  could be included in the future:
 -   pre-commit checks for code style and consistency
 -   automated testing with testthat
 -   coverage tests with covr